-- 8 large pitted medjool dates soaked in hot water to soften if necessary
+- 8 large medjool dates, soaked in hot water to soften if necessary, and pitted

 - 2 large eggs